KamaleshTGK/CyberSecurityProjects/RealTimeCertReader/README.md

 ✅ Certificate is VALID.
 ```
 # **⚠️ Note**
--> Make sure you have an internet connection to test the tool.
+- Make sure you have an internet connection to test the tool.

-This is a beginner-level demonstration for educational purposes and does not handle advanced trust validation.
+- This is a beginner-level demonstration for educational purposes and does not handle advanced trust validation.

+## 📚 Author: **Kamalesh TGK** <br>
+Learning Java & Cybersecurity 💻🔐